timescale/docs/cloud/multi-factor-authentication.md

 requires an authentication code in addition to your user password.
 The code is provided by an app on your mobile device, such as Google Authenticator.

-## Configure Two-Factor authentication with Google Authenticator
+## Configure Two-Factor Authentication with Google Authenticator

 FIXME Some stem sentence here about Google Authenticator (as opposed to any other auth app).
 Before you begin, make sure you have: